 NOTE: WordPress 4.5 incorporated the functionality of this plugin and thus it is no longer needed unless you're still running an older version of WP.

 This plugin implements the belief that a trashed page or post should not in any way conflict with a new page or post when it comes to slugs.
 In essence, a new page or post should take precedence over anything in the trash.
 After all, the page/post is in the trash for a reason.

-By default, WordPress takes into account posts and pages that have been trashed when deciding if the slug for a new post is already in use.
-Obviously WordPress does not want to allow duplicate slugs because that could interfere with permalinks.
+By default, WordPress takes into consideration posts and pages that have been trashed when deciding if the slug for a new post is already in use.
+Obviously, in general, WordPress should not allow duplicate slugs because that could interfere with permalinks.
 The thinking behind WordPress's handling of the situation is that trashed posts/pages are still technically present, just inaccessible.
 It is possible that an author or admin would choose to restore a post from the trash, which WordPress feels should then occupy that same permalink as before it was trashed.